| | Medical Doctors Comments,

 Australia

-Please visit my website Diana Buckland GLOBAL RECOGNITION CAMPAIGN for MULTIPLE CHEMICAL SENSITIVITY and other chemically induced illnesses, diseases and injury
+Please visit my website Diana Buckland GLOBAL RECOGNITION CAMPAIGN for

 www.mcs-global.org